Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 Inventory file (host file) contains the list of all the servers which you want to perform some tasks on them.

-It's good to separate servers on their different purposes, and add all servers on a section so that you can access all of them at once.
+It's good to separate servers for their specific purposes on different groups, and add all servers in a single group so that you can access all of them at once.

 Example of `/etc/ansible/hosts`:
 ```